DabranTal/MaKoreServer/README.md

 MaKore is a communication app we build during the semester<br />
 This is the second part - Web Server.<br />
-In addition to the pervious part, we used and experienced with: ASP.net and C#, signalR, MVC design pattern, MySQL database, JSON Web Token (JWT) and services.<br />
+In addition to the previous part, we used and experienced with: ASP.net and C#, signalR, MVC design pattern, MySQL database, JSON Web Token (JWT) and services.<br />

 ### About the Server
 Our website's server has to be connected in order to be able to use MaKore. <br />